marcosconsuegra/Monetary-Economics/README.md

-# Monetary-Economics
-Monetary Economics and Policy: Lecture Slides
-These slides provide a comprehensive set of teaching materials based on the book "Monetary Economics and Policy: A Foundation for Modern Currency Systems" by Pierpaolo Benigno.
+Monetary Economics and Policy: Lecture Materials Course slides based on: Monetary Economics and Policy: A Foundation for Modern Currency Systems by Pierpaolo Benigno.

-The materials were developed and designed by Severin Rothen and Marcos Consuegra Lopez.
+Authors: Severin Rothen and Marcos Consuegra Lopez.

-Project Purpose
-The goal of this project is to provide a high-quality educational resource for students and instructors in monetary economics.
-We have chosen to share the underlying LaTeX source code alongside the PDFs to allow users to adapt, reorder, or update the slides to fit their specific teaching requirements.

-Content
-The materials cover 14 chapters following the structure of the textbook, ranging from the foundations of currency systems to modern monetary policy frameworks.
+Overview
+This repository contains the LaTeX source code and compiled PDFs for 14 chapters of lecture slides covering modern monetary systems and policy.
+These materials are intended for educational use and may be edited or adapted for specific teaching requirements.

+Repository Structure
+To ensure the LaTeX code compiles correctly, the following directory structure must be maintained:

+/chapters: Individual .tex files for Chapters 1–14.

+/images: All graphs, figures, and external visual assets.

+references.bib: The central bibliography database.

+main.tex (or your specific master file): The primary file for compilation.

-Technical Requirements for Compilation
+Technical Instructions
-If you intend to edit and recompile the LaTeX code, please note the following to avoid compilation errors:

-Complete File Structure: The .tex files rely on relative paths.
-You must download the entire directory, including the folders for graphs, images, and figures.

-Bibliography: The bibliography code is integrated via a central .bib file.
-Ensure this file is present in your working directory so that citations and references render correctly.

-LaTeX Environment: These slides were built using the beamer class.
-We recommend using a modern LaTeX distribution (such as TeX Live or MiKTeX) or importing the full folder into Overleaf.

-Compilation Sequence: For the bibliography to link properly, use the standard sequence: pdflatex -> bibtex -> pdflatex -> pdflatex.

-Usage and Attribution
+To edit and compile these slides, you must have all files in the same working directory (or maintain the relative paths provided).

+Dependencies: The slides use the beamer class and require standard economic/math packages (e.g., amsmath, tikz).

+Bibliography: You must load the .bib file for citations to render.

+Compilation: Use pdflatex followed by bibtex to ensure all cross-references and citations are linked properly.

+Terms of Use
-You are welcome to use, distribute, and modify these slides for educational purposes.
-We ask that you maintain attribution to the original authors (Severin Rothen and Marcos Consuegra Lopez) and the textbook by Pierpaolo Benigno.
+These materials are provided for educational purposes.
+Modification and redistribution are permitted, provided that credit is given to the original authors (Severin Rothen and Marcos Consuegra Lopez) and reference is made to the textbook by Pierpaolo Benigno.